ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch03_ethics.md

 It is true that very few people *do* drive into the ocean, but that does not mean that it is universally true that nobody *ought* to drive into the ocean.
 Principles are not democratic – or, if they are, we once more face the problem of rank subjectivism, and must throw the entire concept of ethics out the window.

-“Behaviour” exists in objective reality, outside our minds – the concepts “ought,” “should,” and “preference,” do not exist outside our minds.
+“Behaviour” exists in objective reality, outside our minds – the concepts “ought”, “should”, and “preference”, do not exist outside our minds.
 However, the fact that “ought” does not exist within objective reality does not mean that “ought” is completely subjective.
 Neither the scientific method nor numbers themselves exist within reality either, yet science and mathematics remain objective disciplines.

 ### Self-Defeating Arguments